-You know I’m a bacon lover.
+Bacon Wrapped Meatloaf should appeal to all bacon lovers, and the mini meatloaf portion size should appeal to everyone.
+You know I’m a bacon lover, so you can only imagine how much I love this Bacon Wrapped Mini Meatloaf.
 If you’re familiar with my blog, you’ll know that I cook with bacon all the time.
 There’s nothing quite like it on earth.
 I love it so much I think it should be its own food group.
 For that matter, parmesan should have its own as well.
 I digress.
 Let’s get back to bacon.
 Bacon can and should be enjoyed at any meal.
 Why should breakfast have dibs on bacon when there are so many wonderful things you can do with it?
-Take these bacon wrapped mini meatloaves.
+Take this meatloaf wrapped in bacon.
 I’ve made plenty of meatloaf in my day – it is one of the best comfort foods, after all.
-But when I wrapped it in thick wonderful bacon and topped it with crispy onion pieces – OH MY.
+But when I make Bacon Wrapped Mini Meatloaf, I wrapped each little mini meatloaf in thick wonderful bacon and topped it with crispy onion pieces – OH MY.
 I can’t even begin to explain how good it was.

-I was a little unsure how long to cook it and was tempted to increase the temperature, but I kept it at a solid 350 degrees for a full hour and fifteen minutes.
+- I was a little unsure how long to cook the Bacon Wrapped Mini Meatloaf and was tempted to increase the temperature, but I kept it at a solid 350 degrees for a full hour and fifteen minutes.
 I wasn’t worried one bit that it would dry out because the bacon and the sauce were keeping everything perfectly moist and flavorful.
 I just waited until the bacon reached perfection and then I served them up with some fresh green beans and mashed potatoes.
 YUM!

 - 1 medium sized onion, diced